aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Background:

 Britain oversaw foreign relations and defense for the ruling Kuwaiti AL-SABAH dynasty from 1899 until independence in 1961.
 Kuwait was attacked and overrun by Iraq on 2 August 1990.
 Following several weeks of aerial bombardment, a US-led, UN coalition began a ground assault on 23 February 1991 that liberated Kuwait in four days.
 Kuwait spent more than $5 billion to repair oil infrastructure damaged during 1990-91.
+The AL-SABAH family has ruled since returning to power in 1991, and reestablished an elected legislature that in recent years has become increasingly assertive.

 People Kuwait